lunes, 18 de junio de 2012

 I think, for my part, that the lesson to be learnt is twofold.
 For the Continentals, the concept of materiality needs to be dislodged from its residual humanism, as made visible when reducing it to 'relations of production'.
 The materiality of practice is still too anthropomorphically sealed.
 Any contemporary Marxism that seeks to be truly materialist cannot be encumbered by such a parochial notion.
 Any stringent concept of revolution to follow cannot continue to avow the heroic revolutionary elan, while keeping economy, techno-scientific insight subordinate to the classical dynamics of class struggle.
 This kind of weakness leads to thinkers like Badiou being able to claim for example that economy is just the State, and that politics is rather where subjective decision takes place.
 I think Land is right to mock this romantic exuberance.

 For analytics, I think it's clear that the purported realism of their metaphysical positions came at a price of political naivete, which undermined their pretences.
 Brassier shows this in Nihil Unbound apropos the Churchlands for example, and I think Graham and others show a similar result in Ladyman and Ross, where appeals to the authority of science subordinate realism to pragmatism, and therefore end up becoming victims of a tacit political prescription behind their alleged normative neutrality.
-Realism cannot proceed without sufficient critical acumen; metaphysics is not realist by default, just because it sides with natural science, or whatever else.

 T